uxeeCoder/Devtools-debugging/day-4.md

 # Web Performance Optimization

 ## Lighthouse Audit
  Ran Lighthouse audit on my portfolio main page and captured the results of it.
+ I was able to see minor issues with the code in index.html file where Form element for= First name was written in lowercase while id was as First Name in uppercase which i fixed and it resolved the issue showing in the screenshot on the top right side as a small red message icon.
+Good use of Debugging tool to find even minor errors in the code.

 Screenshot attached
 ![Main Page Audit](image.png)